jbismans/fortinet-azure-arm/playground/Active-Passive-APPGW/README.md

 ### Azure CLI

-`cd ~/clouddrive/ && wget -qO- https://github.com/40net-cloud/fortinet-azure-solutions/archive/main.zip | jar x && cd ~/clouddrive/fortinet-azure-solutions-main/FortiGate/Active-Passive-ELB-ILB/ && ./deploy.sh`
+`cd ~/clouddrive/ && wget -qO- https://github.com/40net-cloud/fortinet-azure-solutions/archive/main.zip | jar x && cd ~/clouddrive/fortinet-azure-solutions-main/FortiGate/Active-Passive-APPGW/ && ./deploy.sh`

 This Azure ARM template will automatically deploy an environment containing the following components.

-  - 2 FortiGate firewall's in an active/passive deployment
+  - 2 FortiGate firewalls in an active/passive deployment
   - 1 Azure Application Gateway v2 for incoming web traffic
   - 1 internal Azure Standard Load Balancer to receive all internal traffic
   - 1 VNET with 1 protected subnet, application gateway subnet and 4 subnets required for the FortiGate deployment (external, internal, ha mgmt and ha sync).
 When using an existing VNET, it must already have these 6 subnets.